 We were optimistic on Monday - if you looked at the crosstabs closely, Trump was making gains with independents, Black men, and Hispanics.
-He was making gains with 2020 Biden voters.
+He was adding 2020 Biden voters.
 There was widespread disapproval of Biden’s economic policies and Trump was trusted on the most two important issues this election: the economy and immigration.
 Momentum favored the Republicans.
 Nobody was enthusiastic for Kamala.

 Contrary to the findings of the public pollsters - most of which had Kamala winning the election and the popular vote - the campaign’s internal polling was correct.
 (Credit to AtlasIntel and Rasmussen Reports and others who did a great job.)